forrtproject/rjf/README.md

-# rjf
+# Replication Journal Federation
-Replication Journal Federation
+Contains the website for the RJF